 Another class project: to emulate the style of Australian puppeteer Richard Bradshaw

 "If you can't get to Storrs, the online graduate certificate program is ideal.
 You can complete the courses from your home or studio, wherever.
 It's also a great way to test the waters to see if you're interested in getting an MFA in Puppet Arts from UConn.
-I know my degree will open all kinds of doors for me in the future." — Kimberly Van Aelst, Puppetry Arts Online Graduate Certificate Student
+I know my degree will open all kinds of doors for me in the future." — Kimberly Van Aelst, Puppet Arts Online Graduate Certificate Student

 Kimberly Van Aelst lives with her husband and